 , who eventually brought it back, wrote novels for the range.

 The revival of the show brought an influx of new fans, including Shippers.

 - Due to the show's abundant Parent Service, often prone to fanboy or fangirl-like behaviour, with frequent polls on "sexiest companion" and innuendo.

-- Certain elements display a tendency to get a bit paranoid about the possibility of anything, whether elements of the series itself or the fan / public reaction to it, that might lead possibly lead to the intimation that there might be any suggestion of cancellation, possibly because of the numerous elements and gradual sense of decay which led to the program's eventual hiatus in 1989 and the agonising 16 year wait until a full series was produced.
+- Certain elements display a tendency to get a bit paranoid about the possibility of anything, whether elements of the series itself or the fan / public reaction to it, that might possibly lead to the intimation that there might be any suggestion of cancellation.
+This is likely because of the numerous elements and gradual sense of decay which led to the program's eventual hiatus in 1989 and the agonising 16 year wait until a full series was produced.
 This tends to lead to great overreactions whenever any missteps (or anything the over-reactor merely perceives as a misstep) occurs, however minor in nature.
-In an interview with Nerdł, Steven Moffat has said that the reason the British media do so many scaremongering stories about the show's fate, at least at the time of his run as showrunner, is because they know the Doctor Who branding will sell more papers.
+In an interview with Nerdł, Steven Moffat said that the reason the British media do so many scaremongering stories about the show's fate, at least at the time of his run as showrunner, is because they know the Doctor Who branding will sell more papers.

 - Likewise, owing to the show's widely-held appeal to children, some fans may get a bit defensive (or confrontational) about any suggestion that the show is 'just for children'.
 This arguably led to the Darker and Edgier nature of the novels and other Spin-Off material produced between shows, and lengthy, somewhat pedantic debates about whether the show can be classified as a 'children's' show or a 'family' show are not unheard of.